 \subsection{Loss Decomposition}

-In the framework of MAB for solving COPs in view of MTL described in Algorithm \ref{alg: mab for cop}, the way to design a reasonable reward to guide its update is crucial.
-In this part, we analytically drive a reasonable reward by decomposing the loss function for the Encoder-Decoder framework in Fig. \ref{fig: pipeline}.
-Following the previous notation, $\Theta=\bigcup_{i=1}^{K}\Theta^i=\{\theta^{\text{share}}\}\bigcup\{\theta_i,i=1,2,...,K\}$ are all trainable parameters.
+In the framework of solving COPs in view of MTL described in Figure \ref{fig: pipeline}, it is crucial to design a reasonable reward for MAB algorithm to guide its update.
+In this part, we analytically drive a reasonable reward by decomposing the loss function for the Encoder-Decoder framework .
+Note $\Theta=\bigcup_{i=1}^{K}\Theta^i=\{\theta^{\text{share}}\}\bigcup\{\theta_i,i=1,2,...,K\}$ are all trainable parameters.

-We suppose that a meaningful reward should satisfy the following two properties: \textbf{(1)} It can benefit our objective and reveal the intrinsic training signal; \textbf{(2)} When a task is selected, there always has positive effects on it in expectation.
+We suppose that a meaningful reward should satisfy the following two properties: \textbf{(1)} It can benefit our objective and reveal the intrinsic training signal; \textbf{(2)} When a task is selected, there is always positive effect on it in expectation.

-The gap of loss function is an ideal choice and previous work has used it to measure the task relationship \cite{fifty2021efficiently}.
-However, such measurement is invalid in our context because there are no significant differences among tasks (see Appendix \ref{app: loss and grad scale}), so using such information may mislead the bandit selection.
-What's more, the computation cost of the \textit{"lookahead loss"} in \cite{fifty2021efficiently} is considerably expensive when frequent reward signals are needed.
+The decrease on loss function is a reasonable choice and previous work has used it to measure the task relationship \citep{fifty2021efficiently}.
+However, such measurement is invalid in our context because there are no significant differences among tasks (see Appendix \ref{app: loss and grad scale}) .
+What's more, the computational cost of the \textit{"lookahead loss"} in TAG \citep{fifty2021efficiently} is considerably expensive when frequent reward signals are needed.
 We instead propose a more fundamental way based on gradients to measure the impacts of training one task upon the others.

-To simplify the analysis, in Proposition \ref{prop: loss decomp} we assume the standard gradient descent (GD) is used to optimize Eq. \ref{eq: obj} by training one task at each step $t$, then derive the loss decomposition under the encoder-decoder framework.
-Any other optimization method, e.g., Adam \cite{DBLP:journals/corr/KingmaB14}, can also be used here with small modifications.
-We leave the detailed proofs for GD and Adam optimizer in Appendix \ref{app: loss decomp. adam}.
+To simplify the analysis, in Proposition \ref{prop: loss decomp} we assume the standard gradient descent (GD) is used to optimize \eqref{eq: obj} by training one task at each step $t$, and then derive the loss decomposition under the encoder-decoder framework.
+Any other optimization methods, e.g., Adam \citep{DBLP:journals/corr/KingmaB14}, can also be used here with small modifications.
+Detailed proofs for GD and Adam are in Appendix \ref{app: loss decomp. adam}.